 - Urine toxicology is best used as an adjunct to patients self reported cannabis use (NCPIC, 2013).

 - Urine toxicology can also help to rule out suspected poly drug use, as it can detect recent amphetamine, benzodiazepine, cocaine, and opioid use.

-- If you a concerned about possible respiratory problems in long term smokers, you can order a chest XRAY or pulmonary function testing including spirometer to assess lung function and rule out obstructive lung disease.
+- Order chest XR or pulmonary function testing (PFT) including spirometer to assess lung function and rule out obstructive lung disease.